feedthebot.com How to follow the Google webmaster guidelines

 Session IDs can make a URL longer than 255 bytes.
 If your URL is longer than 255 bytes you are not following the recommendations of the Hypertext Transfer Protocol.

-This can result in the Google crawl error - URLs not followed /Redirect URL too long
+This can result in a Google crawl error - URLs not followed /Redirect URL too long

 Key Points